This post may contain affiliate links. Please read our privacy policy for additional information.

 - Crumble the remaining oatmeal mixture as a topping evenly across the filling.

-- Cool it and then cut into pieces.
+- Cool completely and then cut into pieces.
+I find this cuts best when refrigerated for a few hours first.

 Ana Maria Rios says